 I suffer from the same problem and I’m not feeling the effects of it.

 For me out of sight out of mind is the policy I try to live by while saving.

 I keep all my money if my closet in a box where I can’t see it.

 Give yourself a budget for the week, say $20.
 Take out cash from an ATM and then put tape over your ATM cards.
 Knowing that you only have a certain amount of cash per week helps you prioritize.
 Do you want to waste $5 on a starbucks coffee, or do you want to save that money for something you might actually need, like.. gas?
 Or food!

 And if you see something you simply MUST have..
 Save up a little money each week.
 Then, when you’ve accumulated that money, and you’ve sacrificed here and there to save for it..
 Then you’ve earned a little treat!

-That’s what I do!posted almost 5 years ago
+That’s what I do!posted over 5 years ago

 I’m saving for a trip to Europe… luckily I already had savings but to stop myself from spending it all I:

 a) Just don’t go to malls unless I need something.
 Seriously, there must be something in the air!